DESIGNING FOR THE PLANT FLOOR WORKERS

 I devised the following design principles to help guide our design while staying true to the user needs.

-• Cannot be a chore, or come in their way of doing their work
+• Cannot be a chore, or come in the way of doing their work

 • Error-free and NO false positives